 Instructions

 - With a sharp knife, cut the ends off the butternut squash and peel it.
 Halve the squash and scoop out the seeds.
-Cut into ½-1 inch (1.27-2.54 cm) cubes.
+Cut into ½ (1.27cm) cubes.

-- Mist your air fryer racks with the cooking spray.
-Mix the cut and prepared squash with the olive oil, and arrange the squash pieces in a single layer on the racks.
+- Mix the cut and prepared squash with the olive oil, and dump the squash pieces in the air fryer basket.
 Sprinkle with salt and pepper, if desired.
-(Note: you may need to cook the squash in batches if you have a small air fryer basket.)

 - In a small saucepan over medium-low heat, melt the butter.
 After the butter is melted, add the sage leaves and let them crisp up as the butter browns, stirring often.
 This will only take 3-5 minutes.

 - After the squash has finished cooking, remove it from the air fryer.
 Mix it with the browned butter and sage.
 Sprinkle it with the parmesan while it is still hot.
-Add more salt and pepper, if desired.
+Enjoy!

 Terrified Amateur 2020's stomach growls upon seeing today's entry; Terrified Amateur 2000, not so much.